Dk7612/Superstar/README.md

 # Superstar
-great proxy but only for my friends so dont click if you do click theres no point cause its password protected
+Great proxy but only for my friends so dont click
+If you do click theres no point cause its password protected If i told you about this
+CONGRATS🎉🎉
+You are not dumb and made it to the right place
+If i didnt tell you the password, HAHA get scammed